South East Sussex

 • Berwick Inn Station Road Berwick BN26 6SZ Telephone(01323) 870018

-The original building has been sympathetically extended over the years and was refurbished in 2013 with a bar and a restaurant.
-It has been under new management since the end of 2014 and had a coffee shop with comfortable sofas added in 2016.
+The original building has been sympathetically extended over the years.
 It looks out to the Downs in the direction of the Long Man.
 Buffet functions can be organised; food is home produced and sourced locally where possible.
 There is a 'Request and Text' voting system in place for choosing guest ales.
 An annual beer festival is held in late June.
 Both guest beers and beer festivals have an emphasis on local breweries.

 • Cricketers' Arms Berwick Village Berwick BN26 6SP Telephone(01323) 870469